gontcharovd/website/index.md

 <br>

 Over the last five years I have provided IT-services for the aluminium industry.
-Currently, I work as an independent systems integrator implementing data infrastructure for aluminium smelters.
+Currently, I work as an independent data consultant building better data infrastructure for aluminium manufacturers.

 Before that I was employed as a data engineer at the aluminium rolling and recycling company Novelis.
 There, I was responsible for transferring process data from rolling mills and cast house furnaces to the cloud.